ChantalAG/NFT-Tokenizer-and-Authenticator/README.md

 The academic institution will go through a one time setup and registration of their metamask account.
 The app will get a token from a trusted entity where the metamask account will be registered.
-This trusted entity will provide a one time token for the account address and keep track of tokens issued (i.e it will keep a mapping of account adress, time of token issuance and actual token)
+This trusted entity will provide a one time token for the account address and keep track of tokens issued (i.e it will keep a mapping of account adress, time of token issuance and actual token).

 ### Authentication

 Employer will access the Authenticator’s UI on Flask and input NFT details and then authenticator will retrieve the encryption key to decrypt the encrypted NFT attributes.
-Authenticator will compare the decrypted data with the unencrypted data of the NFT to confirm the data matches  (NFT is authenticated)
+Authenticator will compare the decrypted data with the unencrypted data of the NFT to confirm the data matches.
+(NFT is authenticated!)

 Case 1: